General information on Open Access

 Information about 'predatory publishing' or 'fake science'

 'Predatory Journals' and 'Predatory Conference Organisers' are problematic phenomena of the scientific publication and communication system, that have increased with digitalization and associated market changes.
+The video ‘Der Betrug an der Wissenschaft (in German)’ with useful linked sources (from the MaiLab series) provides clear information about the topic and its causes.

 'Predatory Journals' invite researchers with aggressive advertising via email and apparently professional appearance to publish articles in return for payment of a publication fee, while offering no or only inadequate quality assurance measures.
 Some of these journals disguise as established journals in the field by copying names and visual appearance of established ones, other journals list well-known scientists on their editorial boards without their knowledge or consent.
 What these journals have in common is that their workflows do not meet necessary scientific standards and thus discredit the results published in them, even if the results can be impeccable and have emerged with the standards of good scientific practice.